khanhpbui/my-portfolio/README.md

 - [Link](#link)
 - [Contact](#contact)

-I created this project to show my skills and talents to prospective employer.
-My ski This project is created to be presented to my prospective employer.
-It can show the skills that I have recently learned: flexbox, media queries, and CSS variables.
+## Description:
+---
+The purpose of this project is to showcase my skills and abilities to potential employers.
+Specifically, it demonstrates my proficiency in utilizing flexbox, media queries, and CSS variables, which are recent additions to my skill set.
+Furthermore, the project was developed using a mobile-first design approach and is fully responsive.

 ## Installation: